-After our Bosch dishwasher ran a washing cycle, the bottom of the dishwasher was still full of dirty water.
-There is a pump in the dishwasher that pumps the water out of the dishwasher through the drain hose.
-The drain hose typically runs from the dishwasher to the sink or the air gap.
-Our dishwasher has the air gap that fits the top of the sink.
-From there, another hose connects to the split in the air gap and connects to the garbage disposal.
+Here's how it's supposed to work: There is a drain pump in the dishwasher that pushes the water out through a drain hose which typically runs from the dishwasher to either the sink's garbage disposal or the air gap.
+(Our air gap fits on the top of our sink.
+From there, another hose connects to the garbage disposal.)

-Check the Filter inside the Dishwasher Before Checking the Air Gap or Detaching the Drain Hose
+1. Check the Filter Inside the Dishwasher (Before Checking the Air Gap or Detaching the Drain Hose)

-The most common problem that prevents the Bosch dishwasher from draining is small bits of food getting caught in the air gap.
+The most common problem that prevents a Bosch dishwasher from draining is small bits of food caught in the air gap.
 Luckily, this is very easy to fix.

-- Remove the air gap cover.
+- Remove the cover.
 Most just unscrew or pop off by hand, but some have a small screw that holds it in place.

 - The top of the air gap has a small piece that can be removed by depressing the small hooks.
-Remove the top and clean out anything clogging the air gap.
+Remove the top and clean out anything clogged inside.

-Water is pumped from the dishwasher up through the air gap (That's the built-in plastic tube) and then usually through a larger hose to the garbage disposal.
-As the water hits the top of the air gap small bits of food get stuck between the plastic lid and the built-in tube.
-That prevents the hose from working efficiently so the dishwasher doesn't completely drain.
-It's amazing that this problem is typically caused by tiny bits of food.
+How it's supposed to work: Water is pumped from the dishwasher up through the air gap (that's the built-in plastic tube) and then usually down through a larger hose to the garbage disposal.
+The problem is that when the water hits the top of the air gap, small bits of food get stuck between the plastic lid and the built-in tube.
+This prevents the hose from working efficiently so the dishwasher doesn't completely drain.
+It's amazing what a huge problem a tiny bit of food can cause.

-If pieces are found to have clogged the air gap and removed, the problem is likely solved.
+If you remove a bunch of debris, the problem is likely solved.
 Run the dishwasher on the rinse cycle and see if all the water is pumped out.